SergeMerzliakov/javafx-app-1/README.md

 ### Overview

-This repository contains a simple demonstration JavaFX (OpenJFX 12) application, written in Kotlin.
+This repository contains simple demo JavaFX 11+ applications, written in Kotlin.

-The goal is to provide a working Kotlin/OpenJFX projects, with working builds that you can then modify to suite your needs.
+The goal is to provide Kotlin/OpenJFX demo applications, which work out of the box.
+If they don't work - let me know!
+I hate demos that don't work.

 All applications can be run from the command line, as long as the required software is installed (see Install section).